-In Version 3.6, the code used OPENMP commands for parallelization achieving about an average of 20% improvement in speed by choosing 2 processors over 1 processor.
+In Version 3.6, the code used OPENMP commands for parallelization, achieving about an average of 20% improvement in speed by choosing 2 processors over 1 processor.
 Since using out-of-order arithmetic can lead to slight differences between model runs, we have disabled this feature.
 Hence, the code always now uses internally [NPROC]=1 regardless of what is used in the input file.
-There have been many code improvements in the current version to more than make up for the speed improvement used in Version 3.6.
+There have been many code improvements in the current version to more than compensate for the speed improvement used in Version 3.6.

 [CLOSEC] is a control that allows the W2 windows dialog box to remain open at the end of a simulation (OFF) or to close at the end of a run (ON).
 Setting [CLOSEC]=OFF, at the end of a windows run, the windows dialog box waits for the user to press ‘close’ to exit the window.
 This allows the user to examine the final run parameters.
 When [CLOSEC] is set to ON, the dialog box will close once the run finishes.
 If it is set to OFF, then the dialog box will remain until the user clicks ‘close’.